 - Relaxation techniques

-For more serious cases of diverticulitis, your physician may suggest surgery to remove the area of affected colon.
+For more serious cases of diverticulitis, your physician may suggest surgery to remove the area of the affected colon.